YanWittmann/rw-collection-index/readme.md

 ## Unlock Modes

 - View All: Instantly access all content
-- Unlock: Gradual discovery system
+- Spoiler/Unlock Mode: Gradual discovery system
     - Items start as locked
     - Progressive hints guide exploration
     - Items can be manually unlocked when found in-game